zriback/Network-Research/DNS-Covert-Channel/readme.md

 # DNSExfiltrator

-This code is from the following repository.
-It contains much more in-depth documentation.
+The bulk of the DNS exfiltration code is from this repository.

 https://github.com/Arno0x/DNSExfiltrator